umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 \section{Introduction}

 \end{document}

 ```

 Commands in LaTeX are distinguished from regular text through use of a backslash `\`.
-Some commands take options andor arguments.
+Some commands take options and/or arguments.
 Arguments are placed inside curly braces `{}`.
 Options go in square brackets `[]`.

 The `\begin{}` and `\end{}` commands delineate an *environment*.
 We'll see more about environments in later episodes; for now, I'll say that environments each have their own set of formatting rules and purpose.